-- Junior – Flowers Badge (4th – 5th grade): Juniors can visit the Trees Atlanta TreeHouse to uncover the science of flowers through hands-on activities along the Atlanta BeltLine Arboretum.
+- Junior – Flowers Badge (4th – 5th grade): Juniors can visit the Trees Atlanta Kendeda Center to uncover the science of flowers through hands-on activities in the Atlanta BeltLine Arboretum.
 They will discover the different parts of the flower and learn how they add value to the forest.

-- Brownie – Bugs Badge (2nd – 3rd grade): Brownies can visit the Trees Atlanta TreeHouse and embark on a bug searching journey along the Atlanta BeltLine Arboretum.
+- Brownie – Bugs Badge (2nd – 3rd grade): Brownies can visit the Trees Atlanta Kendeda Center and embark on a bug searching journey in the Atlanta BeltLine Arboretum.
 After studying the tiny insects in action, Brownies will learn about their different parts and practice drawing bugs.

-- Daisy – Outdoor Art Making (K – 1st grade): Daisies can visit the Trees Atlanta TreeHouse and take a stroll down the Atlanta BeltLine Arboretum to learn about the trees that make up the urban forest we live in.
-Using pieces of nature we collect and the newly acquired tree knowledge, Daisies will create some outdoor art!
+- Daisy – Outdoor Art Making (K – 1st grade): Daisies can visit the Trees Atlanta Kendeda Center and take a stroll through the Atlanta BeltLine Arboretum to learn about the trees that make up the urban forest we live in.
+Using pieces of nature they collect and their newly acquired tree knowledge, Daisies will create some outdoor art!

 Cub Scout programs offered:

-- Bear Cubs – Fur, Feathers, and Ferns Badge (3rd grade): Bear cubs can visit the Trees Atlanta TreeHouse and explore the Atlanta BeltLine Arboretum, looking for signs of wildlife interacting with trees and other plants.
+- Bear Cubs – Fur, Feathers, and Ferns Badge (3rd grade): Bear Cubs can visit the Trees Atlanta Kendeda Center and explore the Atlanta BeltLine Arboretum, looking for signs of wildlife interacting with trees and other plants.
 Scouts will take a closer look at the urban forest through the eyes of the animals that live here and discuss the impact humans have on the environment.

-- Wolf/Tiger Cubs – Atlanta BeltLine Arboretum Adventure (1st – 2nd grade): Wolf and Tiger cubs can visit the Trees Atlanta TreeHouse and walk down the Atlanta BeltLine Arboretum to identify the different trees growing in the city.
+- Wolf/Tiger Cubs – Atlanta BeltLine Arboretum Adventure (1st – 2nd grade): Wolf and Tiger Cubs can visit the Trees Atlanta Kendeda Center and walk through the Atlanta BeltLine Arboretum to identify the different trees growing in the city.
 Scouts will discuss what plants and trees grow best in our region of Georgia.
 They will also create their own self-watering planter and plant a seed to take home with them!